 For the Chicken Thighs

-- Salt each side of the chicken with ⅛ teaspoon kosher salt (or more).
+- Salt each side of the chicken with ⅛ teaspoon kosher salt (or more, if desired).
 Baste the chicken thighs generously with the barbecue sauce, slathering it onto the tops, bottoms, and under the skins as much as possible.
 You don't need to use it all.

 - Cover the chicken with plastic wrap and allow it to marinate in the refrigerator for no more than a few hours.
 Remove the chicken from the fridge and bring it to room temperature for about 20 minutes before grilling it.

-- Rub the vegetable oil onto a grill pan and heat it on medium.
+- Rub the vegetable oil onto a grill pan over medium heat.

-- Make sure the pan is hot enough so that the chicken will immediately start to sear once you add it.
-Place the chicken thighs skin side down and cook for 7 minutes total (4 minutes, then rotate the thighs—do not turn them over—and cook for another 3 minutes).
-Note: You can baste the flesh side of the thighs with more barbecue sauce as the skin-side cooks.
+- Ensure the pan is hot enough so the chicken will immediately start to sear once you add it.
+Place the chicken thighs skin-side down and cook for 7 minutes total (4 minutes, then rotate the thighs-do not turn them over-and cook for another 3 minutes).

-- Turn the thighs over so the flesh side is now down and continue cooking until an instant-read thermometer indicates a temperature of 165°, 13 to 18 minutes.
+- Flip the thighs over so the flesh side is now down and continue cooking until an instant-read thermometer indicates a temperature of 165° to 175°, 13-18 minutes.
 Make sure to insert the thermometer away from any bone to ensure an accurate reading.

 - Turn off the heat and let the chicken rest for 10 minutes before serving.
 Enjoy!